oliviervaillancourt/blog/FreedomeVPNPromoWatcherWebTask/index.md

 ### It's a bit rough --> things that could be improved

-As you can see, this is still a bit rought around the edges and a lot of things can be improved.
+As you can see, this is still a bit rough around the edges and a lot of things can be improved.
 For example:
 - Things to make it less obvious that I'm more familiar with C# than Javascript ;)
-  - Maybe using things like `Async` to make code more readable
+  - Maybe using things like `Async` npm module to make code more readable
 - Handle the case where multiple tweets have the '%' char in it
 - ...

 ### Conclusion

 I've worked on this webtask because I wanted to experiement with threading together different service in an serverless environment.
-I know there are options out there to do similar things.
+I know there are other options out there to do similar things.
 -  I've tried <https://ifttt.com> and it seems like I was lagging a way to apply filtering on the incoming tweets
 - I know <https://zapier.com> can be used here but not sure about the pricing

+*Hope it helps*